 You may be able to claim between £100 and £3,000 to assist you with your studies if you meet all the following:

-- you must be on a course studying to be a doctor or dentist
+- you must be on a course leading to registration as a doctor or dentist

-- eligible for a full bursary (tuition fees, non-means tested grant, and any means-tested bursary)
+- you must be eligible for a full NHS Bursary (tuition fees, non-means tested grant, and any means-tested bursary)

 - you must be in genuine hardship and unable to manage any shortfall between your income and expenditure

 How to apply for the hardship grant

 - details and evidence of your daily income and expenses

 - confirmation that you have applied for other available funding, such as student loans and university hardship funds

 - confirmation from your university that they support your NHS Bursary Hardship Grant application

 - bank statements for the last three months